coreos/updateservicectl/Documentation/getting-started.md

 The update service is a tool that helps you manage large-scale rolling upgrades of software.
 The service consists of three main parts:

 1. A distributed web application that runs on top of fleet and docker.
-2. `updatectl` a CLI interface to the service
+2. `updateservicectl` a CLI interface to the service
 3. Communication specification for your applications to report their current status and receive notifications of an available update.

 The update service is based on an open protocol from Google.
 This protocol powers updates for the Chrome browser, ChromeOS, Google Earth and more.